All Episodes

 All right, Operation 300, folks.

-It's all too easy to honor them, and after they're buried, they've got families and other needs out there, and those kids need some positive male role models.
+And after they're buried, they've got families and other needs out there.

 Operation 300 does that.

-And uh I'm so impressed with what they've done and they're devoted to this.
+And I'm so impressed with what they've done.

-This is this is their mission in life.
+This is their mission in life.

-But this is a hate crime that wasn't fake.
+And if it's a pattern of stories like those in Ann Arbor, but this is a hate crime that wasn't fake.

-Talk to Cassie Dunn.
+Talked to Cassie Dillon.

-Cassie is a reporter for campus reform.
+Cassie is a reporter for Campus Reform.

 Cassie, how are you?